-Article Today’s Multigenerational Workforce
+Article The Multigenerational Workforce of 2019 and Beyond

 The workforce of today is a multi-generational collection of people who come together out of a variety of needs and motivations.